-This command has no parameters and is used to set a new 'current zero' after power-up.
+This command sets a new 'current zero' after power-up.
 This is then the basis of all weight values until further updated by the Zero-Tracking'ZT function, another 'SZ command or the Reset Zero'RZ command.
-The standard limit of ±2% of Maximum Value'CM applies to the new zero reference point, the 'current zero' and not the original Initial Zero Range'ZI or Calibration Zero'CZ.
-The ±2% limit will be superseded if the Zero Range'ZR is set to non-zero.
+The limit of ±2% of Maximum Value'CM applies to the new zero reference point, the 'current zero' and not the original Initial Zero Range'ZI or Calibration Zero'CZ.